deadlysyn/terraform-keycloak-aws/docs/bootstrapping.md

 ## Bootstrapping

 This document covers additional steps required when bootstrapping new environments.
 Before continuing, be sure you have installed the [prerequisites](https://github.com/deadlysyn/terraform-keycloak-aws#prerequisites).

-Automation wraps aws-vault for security.
-It needs [installed and configured](https://github.com/99designs/aws-vault#quick-start), so be sure you have a working AWS CLI profile and have imported credentials.
-Once CLIs are installed and you have an AWS profile ready, export the following (or use something like [direnv](https://direnv.net) and a top-level `.envrc` to export automatically):
+Once AWS CLI v2 is installed and you have an AWS profile ready, export the following (or use something like [direnv](https://direnv.net) and a top-level `.envrc` to export automatically):